 Here’s the simple breakdown of how it operates:

-1. The XRP Ledger: Imagine a massive, global, public database (a blockchain, if you’re familiar with the term) that records every single XRP transaction.
+- The XRP Ledger: Imagine a massive, global, public database (a blockchain, if you’re familiar with the term) that records every single XRP transaction.
 This is the XRP Ledger.
 It’s maintained by a network of independent servers, not a single company.

-2. Your Wallet’s Role: Your XRP wallet acts as your interface to this ledger.
+- Your Wallet’s Role: Your best XRP wallet acts as your interface to this ledger.
 When you want to send XRP, your wallet uses your private key to “sign” the transaction, proving that you authorize the transfer.
 This signed transaction is then broadcast to the XRP Ledger, which verifies it and updates the balance.

-3. Addresses: Each XRP wallet has a unique public address (it looks like a string of letters and numbers, usually starting with r).
-This is what you share with others if you want them to send you XRP.
+- Addresses: Each of the best XRP wallets has a unique public address (it looks like a string of letters and numbers, usually starting with

 It’s a bit like sending an email: your email client (the wallet) uses your password (private key) to send a message (transaction) to another email address (XRP address) via the internet (XRP Ledger).